 16. Don’t forget sunscreen and clothes to cover yourself

-The sun in New Caledonia is very strong.
+The sun in New Caledonia is extreme.
 You can get burnt in a few minutes if you don’t wear sun protection.
-This can ruin your holidays, so don’t take any risk and wear sunscreen!
+This can ruin your holidays, so don’t take any risks and wear sunscreen!
 Be careful to have enough sunscreen to cover your stay on the islands.
-If it is easy to buy it in Noumea, it becomes a rare gem to find on the islands!
+It is a rare gem on the islands, but it is easy to buy in Noumea!

 17. Talk to local people

-If you speak French or if you are lucky to find locals that can speak English, have a go and talk to them.
+If you speak French or are lucky to find locals who speak English, have a go and talk to them.
 Most of the local people we met were very open to speaking about their culture and their environment.
-We learnt a lot from them, from a cultural point of view and also to get great travel tips.
+We learnt a lot from them, from a cultural point of view and also got excellent travel tips.